parzonka/schemist/README.md

 Generic Spring Boot JDBC repository and MVC controller for Postgres JSONB based on JSONSchema.

-Since this is a quite a mouthful, we have chosen [a shorter name](https://en.wiktionary.org/wiki/schemist).

 ## Status

 Toy project for toy projects.